davidcrone/xafty/README.md

   functions without fully understanding upstream assumptions.
-- **Limited flexibility for different outputs:** If you need to return a slightly different subset of the data, or produce multiple alternative outputs, you end up copying or branching the orchestration function.
+- **Limited flexibility for different outputs:** If you need to return a slightly different subset of the data, or produce multiple alternative outputs, you end up copying, commenting out or branching some of the functions.
 The pipeline becomes a tangle of custom assembly code instead of a reusable structure.
 - **Difficult to reason about impact:** If a function is modified, there is no built-in way to ask: Which parts of the pipeline rely on this?
   What might this change affect?
 Understanding ripple effects becomes a